How to Use a Tailscale VPN for Remote Work and Travel

 Wireguard server router DNS settings

-For the client GL.iNet travel router, you should use your Wireguard server’s IP address in the profile config then set the DNS mode to “Automatic”.
+Then, set the DNS mode to “Automatic”.
 This uses the DNS servers configured on your Wireguard server and ensures your server router’s DNS cache is checked before sending the DNS requests to whatever server you chose.

 Wireguard travel router DNS settings

 For Tailscale setups, change the travel router DNS settings above to Manual and add Cloudflare and/or Google servers.
+Then do the same on the Tailscale website under Nameservers as shown below:

-Manually upgrade Tailscale version
+Manually upgrade Tailscale version (using smaller size install)

 https://forum.gl-inet.com/t/script-update-tailscale-on-nearly-all-devices/37582